 Shareholders must approve the maximum aggregate amount of compensation for the Board for the following Board term and for the EC for the following financial year.
 If the approved compensation is not sufficient to cover new EC members or newly promoted EC members following the approval, then up to 30% of the last approved maximum aggregate EC compensation shall be available for payment as a supplementary amount for such new members or such newly promoted members.
 Additional details on ABB’s “Approval of Compensation by the General Meeting of Shareholders” and “Supplementary Amount for Changes to the Executive Committee” can be found respectively in Articles 34 and 35 of ABB’s Articles of Incorporation.

 Mandates for Board and EC members outside of ABB

 No member of the Board may hold more than ten additional mandates of which no more than four may be in listed companies.
 No member of the EC may hold more than five mandates of which no more than one may be in a listed company.
 Certain types of mandates, such as those in our subsidiaries and those in non-profit and charitable institutions, are not subject to those limits.
 Additional details on “Mandates Outside the Group” can be found in Article 38 of ABB’s Articles of Incorporation.

 Credits to Board and EC members

-Article 37 of ABB’s Articles of Incorporation states that credits may not be granted to a member of the Board or to a member of the EC.
+ABB’s Articles of Incorporation prohibit the Company from granting credits to a member of the Board or to a member of the EC.